 Lake Verna, Rocky Mountain National Park

 One thing you really have to do when in Colorado is backcountry camping.
-In The Netherlands, where we live, there is no such thing possible so we were eager to camp in the wilderness when in the USA.
-We picked Lake Verna as our destination as we had heard good stories about it.
+In The Netherlands, where I live, there is no such thing possible so I was eager to camp in the wilderness when in the USA.
+I picked Lake Verna as our destination as I had heard good stories about it.
 If you want to camp overnight you will have to get a permit, if you are hiking there as a day trip there is no need to book anything.
 The trail is not too difficult yet it steadily goes up most of the time.
 Just before Lake Verna there’s Lone Pine Lake, a great place for a pick nick along the way.
-We experienced our night at Lake Verna in total silence, something that is very rare where we live.
-We saw quite a lot of wildlife along the track and just before the end we even ran into a giant bull moose that was standing right in front of us.
+I experienced our night at Lake Verna in total silence, something that is very rare where I live.
+I saw quite a lot of wildlife along the track and just before the end we even ran into a giant bull moose that was standing right in front of us.
 Super spectacular for sure and probably the the lesser known of the best hikes in Colorado.
 Also make sure to check this article for a map and detailed altitude chart!

 Useful information about the Lake Verna Track